TheGoodlike13/liberty_or_death/README.md

 as an example of what happens when you keep it to just that: sure, you can get things done.
 Eventually.
 You might just end up loosing all your hair from stress first, though.

+Well, it's the best we've got.
+So I'm gonna make a fresh VM and follow the instructions.
+With some luck we'll get to the end.

+> If you are installing Samba in a production environment,
+> it is recommended to run two or more DCs for failover reasons.

+No problem.
+Running Samba NOT in prod.
+One is good enough.

+> This documentation describes how to set up Samba
+> as the first DC to build a new AD forest.

+No idea what `AD forest` means, but it's definitely the first DC, so we good.

+> Samba as an AD DC only supports:
+> * the integrated LDAP server as AD back end
+> * the Heimdal Kerberos Key Distribution Center (KDC).

+Support whatever you like, as long as it works.
+Fresh VM should have no problems.

+> Select a host name for your AD DC.

+Hmm... what would be a typical host name then?
+`PDC` and `BDC` are NOT suggested to be used, but that means someone would use them, they would just be a dum dum.
+So we need something along those lines, but better in a way that is not described.
+Let's go with `JANMASHI`.

+> Select a DNS domain for your AD forest.
+> The name will also be used as the AD Kerberos realm.

+OK, we've already used a realm for Kerberos, so we'll stick with `GOODLIKE.EU`.

+> Use a static IP address on the DC.

+Uh.
+How?
+Instructions please?
+Do you mean to use a static IP on the machine where it is installed?
+If that's the case, we should be OK, as it is static.

+> Disable tools, such as `resolvconf`, that automatically update
+> your `/etc/resolv.conf` DNS resolver configuration file.

 ## Summary in summary